How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 2. Ask to speak with their AP Coordinator.

-Homeschooled students need a homeschool code from the AP Coordinator.
+If you’re homeschooling, you’ll need a homeschool code from the AP Coordinator.

 Creating a Study Schedule

-Tips for your study schedule:
+Here are some tips for crafting your study schedule:

-• Break subjects into smaller topics
+• Break down subjects into manageable topics

-Use AP-approved textbooks and online resources.
+Investing in AP-approved textbooks and online resources is smart.

 Taking the Exam and Beyond